zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 ### Objectives <optional>

--   Learn how to define object store credentials for your autonomous database
+-   Learn how to define Object Store credentials for your autonomous database
 -   Learn how to load data from the Object Store
 -   Learn how to troubleshoot data loads